 Faithful are the wounds of a friend. – Proverbs 27:6

 It is rare for adversaries to stop being adversaries.
 It can happen, but it’s rare.
 The most effective change occurs among friends.
-Right now, Marge is not Biff’s authentic friend.
+Right now, Mable is not Biff’s authentic friend.
 She is angry with him.
-If Marge does not perceive and change this, her words will not produce righteousness in him.
+If Mable does not perceive and change this, her words will not produce righteousness in him.
 It’s at this point where she must plant the gospel firmly in her mind.
 It would be easy for her to go into the “why me” mode.

 Why should I be the one to change first when he has been such a jerk for so long?

 It’s a valid question, but there is only one right answer: You are called to carry your cross, as you follow the example of Jesus.
 And, BTW, your sin put Him on the tree.
 He had to make the first move because you were incapable of moving (Ephesians 2:1).